helm/helm-www/versioned_docs/version-3/topics/architecture.md

 ---
-title: "Helm Architecture"
+title: Helm Architecture
-description: "Describes the Helm architecture at a high level."
+description: Describes the Helm architecture at a high level.
-aliases: ["/docs/architecture/"]
 sidebar_position: 8
 ---